Avoid having to check back. Subscribe to Health Care Policy and Marketplace Review and receive an email each time we post.

 McCain avoids the notion that aggressive cost containment is important because he just doesn’t believe in it—a vibrant market will do the job.

-Obama and Clinton avoid the notion that their cost containment list will be inadequate because it is politically expedient to do so—they aren’t going to risk their health care reform proposals by taking on the big stakeholders head-on.
+Obama avoids the notion that their cost containment list will be inadequate because it is politically expedient to do so—they aren’t going to risk their health care reform proposals by taking on the big stakeholders head-on.

 I have been convinced for some time that we will actually do health care reform in two partsaccess first and cost containment second.

-These Democratic proposals are about access—getting just about everyone covered.
+This Democratic proposal is all about access—getting just about everyone covered.
 Getting everyone into this unsustainable system will then make things even more unsustainable creating an imperative for a second wave of real cost containment when the feel good list of cost containment proposals now in their plans falls short.
 My sense is that most Democratic health policy experts already know this but see no other political alternative.

 3. Promoting Prevention & Strengthening Public Health